California Probate Calculator

 If the estate faces legal challenges—such as will contests or creditor disputes—probate can become significantly more expensive and time-consuming.

-No, California probate fees (attorney and executor fees) are calculated based on the gross value of the estate, not the net value after debts.
+No, California probate fees are calculated based on the gross value of the estate, not the net value after debts.

 This means that: